DenisovAV/mobile_to_web_workshop/public/01_introduction/instructions.md

 1. To check focus keyboard control is working, make sure to "Run" your code, click inside the "UI Output" window, then hit the `Tab` key.
 2. DartPad has **Flutter for Web** under the hood, so you can use the `Tab` key only for focus moving.
 If you copy the code and run it in IDE for Desktop, you will be able to use arrow keys as well.

-## Note: If you can't check any step in **the DartPad** by any reason, you can check it in your IDE.
+## Note: If you encounter issues running the code in the DartPad, for example pressing keys doesn't work, copy the code over to a new Flutter project on your IDE and run it there.

 PS: If you don't need to highlight a focus and hover effect you can set [`FocusHighLightStrategy`](https://api.flutter.dev/flutter/widgets/FocusManager/highlightStrategy.html) to `FocusHighlightStrategy.alwaysTouch`, so that focus highlights will only appear on widgets that bring up a soft keyboard.